MeanyLodge/History/docs/Tom-Cat.md

 #### 1962

 Snow Tractor operation proved so successful during the first months of use that the Board of Trustees approved the purchase.
-A new cabin was built on it. <sup>[ma62][]</sup>
+A new cabin was built on it.<sup>[ma62][]</sup>

 #### 1963

-The "longest rope tow in the Northwest"-The Snow-Cat to Meany Ski Hut-was the life-line which kept the hut as popular as ever during the 1962 ski season, having on occasion, upwards to 85 persons. <sup>[ma63][]</sup>
+The "longest rope tow in the Northwest"-The Snow-Cat to Meany Ski Hut-was the life-line which kept the hut as popular as ever during the 1962 ski season, having on occasion, upwards to 85 persons.<sup>[ma63][]</sup>

 #### 1964

 New tracks - $1400.
 New type grousers, endless belts composite of steel, cotton fabric and rubber.
 Original tracks used 1961-64, 4 seasons.
-In 1964 much belt breakage and patching. <sup>[hw][]</sup>
+In 1964 much belt breakage and patching.<sup>[hw][]</sup>

 #### 1965

-Meany's snow-cat just made it through the winter before the tracks wore out; the Board of Trustees voted funds to buy a new set for the coming season. [ma65][]
+Meany's snow-cat just made it through the winter before the tracks wore out; the Board of Trustees voted funds to buy a new set for the coming season.<sup>[ma65][]</sup>

 #### 1966

-overhauled the snocat <sup>[ma66][]</sup>
+overhauled the snocat<sup>[ma66][]</sup>

 #### 1967

-engine was completely rebuilt and is expected to last several years <sup>[ma67][]</sup>
+engine was completely rebuilt and is expected to last several years<sup>[ma67][]</sup>

 #### 1968

 Suddenly an apparition appears around the corner.
 An immense flat-roofed version of Snoopy's "Sopwith Camel" (doghouse version), gaily painted with alpine flowers and fantastic creatures moves into view.
 Could that be Snoopy himself in the cockpit in his World War I flying helmet chasing the Red Baron?
 On closer scrutiny it turns out to be our driver, [Tom Van Devanter](Tom-Van-Devanter).
 He roars on by as two long ropes are unhooked from the tractor and thrown out onto the road behind.
 Beginning skiers climb aboard the tractor while the old pros shoulder their packs and take a loop in one of the two ropes.
 9:30AM has arrived, and the driver is champing at his microphone to get going.
-Tail-end Charley radios all clear to start, and with a roar we take off down the road, scattering teenagers into the snow banks like scared chickens. [ma68][]
+Tail-end Charley radios all clear to start, and with a roar we take off down the road, scattering teenagers into the snow banks like scared chickens.<sup>[ma68][]</sup>

 Somebody halfway up the rope has a loose safety binding, loses his ski, and goes down!
 This should really make a walloping pig-pile, but no, the tractor has stopped-oh, the wonders of CB Radio.
 Now we see why Snoopy wears that WWI flyers helmet-it's got earphones.
 It's every man for himself crossing the Milwaukee tracks while the tractor waits on the other side; then off again, a long double line of brightly colored parkas and packs from which come random puffs of condensed breath.
 Now and then a snowball is scooped up to land upon an unsuspecting victim.